JosephLahiru/invasive-alien-species-detector/README.md

-# Invaside Alien Species Detector
+# Invasive Alien Species Detector

 ## hack_ai
 this rep includes the project made for the hack ai competition 2021